Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-07 16:00:00 PST Expires: 2022-11-08 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-08 05:02:00 MST Expires: 2022-11-08 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Northwestern Nye County WINTER WEATHER ADVISORY REMAINS IN EFFECT ABOVE 6500 FEET FROM 4 PM THIS AFTERNOON TO 10 AM PST TUESDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 5 inches in areas above 6500 feet, with up to 10 inches in the highest mountains.
-Winds gusting as high as 60 mph. * WHERE...Northwestern Nye County. * WHEN...From 4 PM this afternoon to 10 AM PST Tuesday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-Strong winds could cause tree damage.
+Target Area: Teton and Gros Ventre Mountains; Yellowstone National Park WINTER STORM WARNING REMAINS IN EFFECT UNTIL 5 PM MST THIS AFTERNOON * WHAT...Heavy snow.
+Additional snow accumulations of 1 to 3 inches in the Tetons and Yellowstone National Park.
+Additional accumulations of 3 to 5 inches in the Gros Ventres and near Togwotee Pass.
+Winds gusting as high as 35 mph. * WHERE...Yellowstone National Park, and Teton and Gros Ventre Mountains. * WHEN...Until 5 PM MST this afternoon. * IMPACTS...Travel could be very difficult, especially over Teton and Togwotee Passes.
+Patchy blowing snow could significantly reduce visibility at times.
+The hazardous conditions could impact the morning and afternoon commutes. * ADDITIONAL DETAILS...Another round of snow will move in tonight.
+Stay tuned for additional forecast updates.

 weather.gov